placeholder image

 Primary Instructor - Fall 2021

-Provides an introduction to the profession of mechanical engineering Specific topics addressed include career opportunities in mechanical engineering, internship search skills, expectations for professional behavior in the classroom and in industry, and current events/ethics topics relevant to the field.
+Provides an introduction to the profession of mechanical engineering.
+Specific topics addressed include career fields and roles relevant to mechanical engineering, internship search skills, professional communication, workplace culture, and current events/ethics topics relevant to the field.
 Course format may include additional evening/weekend activities.

 • MCEN 2023 - Statics and Structures